mfreer/eufar-egads/egads/doc/source/tutorial.rst

 At the core of the EGADS package is a data class intended to handle data and associated metadata in a consistent way between files, algorithms and within the framework.
-This ensures that important metadata is not lost when combining with data form various sources in EGADS.
+This ensures that important metadata is not lost when combining data form various sources in EGADS.

 Additionally, by subclassing the Quantities and Numpy packages, EgadsData incorporates unit comprehension to reduce unit-conversion errors during calculation, and